geerlingguy/pi-router/README.md

 Then, use [Raspberry Pi Imager](https://www.raspberrypi.com/software/), [Etcher](https://www.balena.io/etcher/), or some other image-writing tool to write the uncompressed `.img` file to a microSD card or the Pi's eMMC directly.

 ## First Boot

+Plug in a USB-C power supply, and plug the ETH0 port into your computer (preferred) or network (this can cause issues).
+The default OpenWRT configuration sets up the router at 192.168.1.1, so visit that URL in the browser: https://192.168.1.1

+On the first visit, you'll get an HTTPS certificate warning, which you can ignore.
+On the login page, use `root` for the username and leave the password field blank.

+> You should set a strong password for the root account immediately, to keep your router secure!

 TODO.